Skip to main content

 12.5 Security Breaches.

-Company will provide prompt notice to the Client of any confirmed or suspected data security breach that Company reasonably believes may have resulted in the unauthorized disclosure of Client Personal Data (any such incident, a “Security Breach”).
-Company will take commercially reasonable measures designed to resolve any Security Breach and to prevent future Security Breaches.
-Company will cooperate with Client in its compliance with Client’s notification policies and applicable laws requiring notification to individuals affected by any Security Breach.
-With respect to Security Breaches resulting from Company’s breach of any of its obligations under this Agreement, the Company will, in addition to its indemnification obligations set forth in Section 9, reimburse Client for its reasonable notification costs directly related to the Security Breach.
+Company will provide notice to Client of any confirmed Security Incident that has resulted in the unauthorized acquisition or disclosure of Client Personal Data within the timeframes required by applicable law (any such incident, a “Security Incident”).
+Company will take commercially reasonable measures designed to investigate and remediate any Security Incident and to mitigate the risk of future Security Incidents.
+Company will cooperate with Client in Client’s compliance with applicable laws requiring notification to individuals affected by a Security Incident.
+To the extent a Security Incident results directly from Company’s material breach of its security obligations under this Agreement, Company will reimburse Client for its reasonable, documented notification costs, subject to the limitations of liability set forth in Section 10.

 13. Insurance.